alinnman/celestial-navigation/APPDOC.md

 Note however that a mobile phone sextant app will never produce readings accurate enough for precise navigation.

+You may of course also borrow sights from other navigators, and you can easily find groups on Facebook and other social media where sextant/chronometer readings are shared.

 Do you have problems getting a correct sight reduction?
 In such case just use two fixes (sights), by unselecting
 <tt>Use this sight</tt> for one of the sights.